jaxdb/jaxdb/ddlx/README.md

   </plugin>
   ```

-5. Run `mvn generate-resources`, and upon successful execution of the `rdb-maven-plugin`, an `example.sql` will be created in `generated-resources/rdb` that complies to the `PostgreSQL` vendor as is specified in the POM.
+5. Run `mvn generate-resources`, and upon successful execution of the [`rdb-maven-plugin`][rdb-maven-plugin], an `example.sql` will be created in `generated-resources/rdb` that complies to the `PostgreSQL` vendor as is specified in the POM.

 6. Import the DDL into your database.
 The